smkniazi/webserver-benchmarks/README.md

-# Testing web server performance of written in Go & C++
+# Testing web server performance written in Go / C++

 The aim of these tests is to find which language and libraries will deliver heighet throughput and lowest latency